 Why you'll love it

 Simple-If you're sprouting your own oats, this gluten-free pancakes recipe requires a bit more time but overall the process is still simple.
-When it comes time to mix up the pancakes, they come together quickly to make a nutritious meal you can feel great about eating.
+When it comes time to mix up the pancakes, they come together quickly.

 Detailed- This oat flour pancakes recipe will guide you through the process of sprouting oat groats and grinding them into flour.
 If you've never sprouted oats before, no worries!
 I'll give you detailed instructions so you can feel confident and learn a new kitchen skill.